PurpurMC/PurpurDocs/mkdocs/purpurextras/configuration.md

 ## dye-boss-bars
 If enabled, allows players to dye boss health bars by right-clicking the boss with a dye item.

+## loom

+### max-layers
+Maximum amount of layers that can be added to a banner.
+By default, this is 6.
+The client might not display more than 6 layers at the time.

+## raid-totem-drops

+### enabled
+If enabled, drop rate of totems from evokers in raids can be configured.

+### chance
+Chance of evoker in a raid dropping a totem.
+This is a float number between 0 and 1.

 ## shields

 ### damage-reduction